Agon-FAQ

 Minimum: - A PS/2 compatible keyboard - A micro USB card

 Officially it is not designed to run CP/M out of the box.
-There are however third-party developers who are porting CP/M to the platform, and the official build will support this.
+There are however third-party developers who have ported CP/M to the platform, and the official build supports this.

 Is there a template available for the SD card, to get me started quickly?